 As I mentioned above, for Manga I really recommend using the Kindle app on your phone or tablet.
 It’s just much easier to read.

 I’m interested in the ‘akiya’ (empty house) phenomenon in Japan, so it was eye-opening to see what living in one would look like.

 Another book about what it’s like to live in the Japanese ‘inaka’.
 Combines photos with manga essays.

-A funny (and true) story of a Japanese guy who moves to Thailand and finds love.
+The funny (and true) adventures of a Japanese guy who moves to Thailand and finds love.